 - Llama Trekking at Divine Llama: Primarily hosted during spring and fall months as the summer temps get too hot for the llamas to enjoy.
 Participants each walk/trek with a llama through the vineyards and surrounding woods before finishing in the tasting room with a glass of Divine Llama wine (each named after one of the furry friends on the property).

 - “Take a Hike” with the Owner (Jay Raffaldini) at Raffaldini Vineyards: Regularly scheduled during the warmer months, owner Jay Raffaldini guides participants through the surrounding woods and vineyards for an intimate discussion of the winery’s history and what’s still to come.
 Includes guided hike, lunch, and two glasses of wine.

 - Afternoon with the Winemaker (Chris Nelson) at Raffaldini Vineyards: Winemaker Chris Nelson guides the group on a behind-the-scenes tour of the Raffaldini Winery.
 Learn how they craft their award-winning wines and go step-by-step through the winemaking process while enjoying a glass of current vintage wine and samples of wines in the making.

-- Combine Wine and Beer at Westbend Winery & Brewery: Sample the best of both worlds at Westbend Winery & Brewery.
-The first winery to open in the Yadkin Valley, Westbend has now expanded its offerings to include craft beer brewed on site – with more than 10 in rotation.
+- Combine Wine and Beer at Westbend Tavern: Sample the best of both worlds at Westbend Tavern.
+The first winery to open in the Yadkin Valley, Westbend has now expanded its offerings to include craft beer brewed on-site – with more than 10 in rotation.